landonreekstin/NixOS_old/README.md

+[DEPRECATED] This config is no longer being updated.
+I have started a new config at https://github.com/landonreekstin/nixos-config.

 This is my personal NixOS configuration for my home machines.
 The focus of this config is isolated development environments, security, privacy, and gaming.